 How Does the Transition Process From Inpatient to Outpatient Rehab Work?

-The transition process from an inpatient to outpatient rehab program typically involves a comprehensive discharge plan.
+Transitioning from an inpatient to an outpatient rehab program typically involves a comprehensive discharge plan.
 This plan includes an outline of outpatient treatment schedules, ongoing therapy, and support group meetings.
 The goal is to facilitate a smooth transition and ensure sustained recovery.
-Aftercare services such as job assistance, housing help, and continued counseling may also be part of the discharge plan.
-This coordinated approach helps in mitigating risks of relapse.
+The discharge plan may include aftercare services such as job assistance, housing help, and continued counseling.
+This coordinated approach helps in mitigating the risks of relapse.